sankalpsingha/CurrencyMan/README.md

 CurrencyMan is a Chrome extension that allows you to convert currency values on webpages to your preferred local currency.
 Simply select any text containing a currency value, and a popup will show the converted amount.

+> **Note:** This extension is currently under review in the Chrome Web Store.
+You can install it manually following the instructions below.

 ## Features

 ![Promo Tile](assets/images/promo-tile.jpg)